 As much as we’d love to say that all missing person cases are solved by their police investigators, that sadly isn’t so.
 There is comfort in knowing that numbers of missing person cases have declined since the introduction of portable communication technologies, but still—last year’s data shows us that of the 521,705 missing person cases reported in 2021, more than 20,000 missing person cases remain open.
+That’s why many families turn to a private investigator for missing persons in order to get answers.

 This can seem like a small percentage until a loved one lands in those statistics.
 But if you are one of the desperate few who have been told that police can no longer assist, hope remains.
 A private investigator for missing persons can throw unlimited resources at picking up the trail—even when the authorities have frustratingly deemed it cold.
 Let’s explore today what to do when the police can’t find a missing person or are unwilling to try, and why sometimes a private investigator can offer more promise than even the authorities.